bbi197/bbi197/README.md

 - 👋 Hi, I’m @bbi197 (Brian Njoroge Mwaniki)
 - 👀 I’m interested in data and information management and its manipulation
 - 🌱 I’m currently studying in Computer science
-- 💞️ I’m looking to collaborate on data encryption
+- 💞️ I’m looking to collaborate on anything hardware or software related
 - 📫 How to reach me mwanikibrian1884@gmail.com

 <!---